acheltenham/content-images/README.md

 # content-images
-Keeping all my Images in one location
+Keeping all my Images in one location - Intentional Change